 Planning for interruptions, emergencies, and disasters is a crucial aspect of running our business.
-At ENOC, we have put in place Emergency Response Plans (ERPs) to respond to any incident with the potential to significantly threaten or adversely impact our business and cover our resources, subsidiaries, employees, operations, finances as well as reputation.
+At ENOC, we have put in place Emergency Response Plans (ERPs) to respond to any incident with the potential to significantly threaten or adversely impact our business and cover our resources,

-The ERPs have been prepared as per the National Fire Protection Association - NFPA 1600 standard The plans include details on who to contact, how to act in an emergency, how to mitigate risks and what resources to use to minimise loss.
-The plans also specify duties and responsibilities of our staff members in an emergency situation, and contact details of key local emergency teams (police, fire and rescue).
+The ERPs have been prepared as per the National Fire Protection Association - NFPA 1600 standard.
+The plans include details on who to contact, how to act in an emergency, how to mitigate risks and what resources to use to minimise loss.
+The plans also specify duties and responsibilities of our staff members in an emergency situation, and contact details of key local emergency teams (police, fire